 “We are finding that whole classes are using the course as a movement break, as well as individual students with the aide’s supervision.
 The hallway gets a lot of recess traffic several times per day.
 It has not been sealed with wax or varnish to this point in the year.
 So far it is holding up very well with only a small section that was applied to the rug in front of the door peeling.”

 –What is the feedback you’ve gotten so far?

 “We have heard nothing but good things from the kids (and adults!) who have used the course.
 I plan on making another in our 5th/6th-grade wing (which is on the opposite side of the building from the current course) and another for the blacktopped area on the playground.”

 Here’s the video Danielle shared with us:

-A few last minute tips for you from other therapists who have created movement pathways:
+A few last-minute tips for you from other therapists who have created movement pathways:

-As as OTD student, I need to provide research to support the use of movement breaks.
+Check out this research to support the use of movement breaks.
 Most of the articles are available online: